Jonasitoelprogramador/Milestone4/README.md

 So you've been learning Spanish for a while now and you have a strong grasp of the vocabularly and grammar.
 You decide to spend a few months in Madrid and you'll be fluent in no time, right?
 Wrong.
 In reality you spend your entire time with English-speaking friends and, even worse, whenever you speak to the waiter in Spanish, you are replied to in English.
 Well, look no further than Language-Stay.
 This is the app that allows you to integrate seemlessly into a linguistic community and, by speaking the target language 24/7 you are ACTUALLY fluent in a matter of months.

-This site targets targets anyone and everyone who has ever tried to learn a language and although they have put however many hours in on Duolingo or evening classes, the waiter still replies to them in English.
+This site targets targets anyone and everyone who has ever tried to learn a language but, despite the hours invested in Duolingo or evening classes, to whom the waiter still replies in English.

 The site aims to achieve its goal by having good, crisp UX which produces a positive reaction in the user, a well-designed database of "hosts" and "volunteers" and wide-ranging functionality.

 ## User Stories
 First-time-users
 As a first time user, I want to have a positive emotional response when visiting the site (be impressed with the quality of the website) so that I am encourgaed to return.
 As a first time user, I want to be able to easily understand the aim and idea behind the site.
 As a first time user, I want to be able to navigate through the site and to create an account and a profile.
 As a first time user, I would like to be able to navigate to and look through the lists of "Workers" or "Hosts".
 Returning-users
 As a Returning visitor, I would like to be able to login using my username and password and then to be able to look at the details of a Host/Worker.
 As a Returning visitor, I would like to be able to buy a subscription to Language-Stay.
 As a Returning Visitor, I want to be able to find a Host/Worker and access their email address after paying.
+As a Returning Visitor, and with admin access, I want to be able to perform CRUD operations on the subscriptions (products) that are availiable to non-admin users.
 As a Returning Visitor, I want to be able to access the website on various different screen sizes and for it to evoke a positive response.

 ## Features
 The site is formed of five pages each of which have a header, footer and main body.